|

 Summary

-Description A meandering river.
+A meandering river. |

-Date 25 October 2006
+25 October 2006 |

-Source Vectorized and colored by Mysid from http://www.nrcs.usda.gov/technical/stream_restoration/Images/scrhimage/appendix/Stream-Meander-Restor.jpeg.
+Vectorized and colored by Mysid from http://www.nrcs.usda.gov/technical/stream_restoration/Images/scrhimage/appendix/Stream-Meander-Restor.jpeg. |

-Author USDA & Mysid
+USDA & Mysid |

-Click here to translate this file This SVG file uses embedded text that can be easily translated into your language using this automated tool.
+This SVG file uses embedded text that can be easily translated into your language using this automated tool.
 Learn more.
+You can also download it and translate it manually using a text editor.

 العربية | беларуская (тарашкевіца) | bosanski | català | česky | dansk | Deutsch | Ελληνικά | English | Esperanto | español | eesti | فارسی | suomi | français | galego | עברית | hrvatski | magyar | Հայերեն | italiano | 日本語 | ქართული | ភាសាខ្មែរ | 한국어 | lietuvių | македонски | മലയാളം | Bahasa Melayu | Plattdüütsch | Nederlands | norsk nynorsk | norsk bokmål | polski | português | русский | slovenščina | shqip | српски / srpski | svenska | ไทย | Türkçe | татарча/tatarça | українська | Tiếng Việt | Volapük | 中文 | 中文(简体) | +/-